Local spin foams: Conclusions

 \section{Conclusions}

 In this paper a new holonomy formulation for spin foams was shown to be an appropriate tool to deal with general features of spin foam models.
 Within the holonomy representation, we introduced cylindrical consistency for spin foams as a natural step towards a contact with the (Ashtekar) connection representation of canonical Loop Quantum Gravity.
 We discussed an important consequence of cylindrical consistency: it fixes the arbitrary normalization of the vertex amplitude of EPRL model.
 Furthermore, it provides key insights on the continuum limit.
-The extension of our analysis to the Lorentzian signature is in progress. \comment{
+The extension of our analysis to the Lorentzian signature is left for a future investigation.
+In the Lorentzian case, the volume of the gauge group is infinite, and so is the dimension of the irreducible unitary representations.
+This could affect the cylindrical consistency condition (face splitting) we have introduced. \comment{